 Croatia has adopted the continental legal system.
 It is a member-state of the Arrest Convention 1952.
 The Enforcement Act applies as a subsidiary source of rules of law to the Maritime Code that regulates arrest of ship proceedings.
-There is a significant court practice and number of books and articles that deal with various relevant issues with regard to the arrest of ships.
-Maritime Code applies.
+There is significant court practice and number of books and articles that deal with various relevant issues with regard to the arrest of ships.
+Maritime Code applies if there is no direct applicability of the Convention.
 Maritime Code Amendments in few provisions slightly differ from the Convention.